dmbarbour/glas/docs/GlasCLI.md

         Word = WFrag('-'WFrag)*
         WFrag = [a-z][a-z0-9]*

-This syntax limits what can be directly referenced.
-For example, it does not support modules named with emoji or indexing into a list.
-However, it is not difficult to work around these limitations with application macros.
+This syntax limits which fields and even which module names can be directly referenced.
+For example, users cannot directly reference a module whose name includes emoji.
+It is possible to work around these limits via application macros, writing an intermediate module, or simply avoiding use of troublesome names.

 ## Configuration